iredmail/docs/en_US/iredadmin/2-iredadmin-pro.set.a.proper.timezone.md

 [TOC]

+!!! attention

+    The time zone settings in iRedAdmin is for iRedAdmin itself, not used by SOGo or Roundcube.

+    * For per-account time zone setting in SOGo, please login to SOGo web UI and change it in `Preferences` page.
+For global setting, please update parameter `SOGoTimeZone =` in its config file `sogo.conf`.

+    * For per-account time zone setting in Roundcube, please login to Roundcube web ui and change it in `Settings` page.
+For global setting, please add or update parameter `$config['timezone’]` in its config file.

+    You can find locations of their config files in this document:
+    [Locations of configuration and log files of major components)(./file.locations.html).

 iRedAdmin-Pro uses time zone `GMT` by default, you can change it in several ways.

 ## Server wide time zone